Generator-Based Fuzzers with Type-Based Targeted Mutation: Technique

-{\bf - Type Unification Pass:} In this pass, we merge all influencing types with their distances for all code targets into a unified structure ($\mathcal{D}$).
-If influencing types are unique among all code targets then the unified structure will be the set of all types with their distance.
-However, if an influencing type appears in multiple code targets with different distances, then the type is added to $\mathcal{D}$ with its distance in the largest code target; i.e., the code target with the largest number of influencing types.
-The intuition is that the more influencing types the code target has, the more information and a finer distinction about the types exist in this set.
-For example, if $(t,d_1)$ and $(t,d_2)$ are found in two code targets $k_1$, and $k_2$, then the unified structure will contain $t,d_3$ such that $d_3=d_1,\text{ if } |k_1| > |k_2|$, otherwise $d_3=d_2$, where $|k|$ denotes to the number of influencing types associated with a code target.
+For example, if $(t,d_1)$ and $(t,d_2)$ are found in two code targets $k_1$, and $k_2$, then the unified structure will contain ($t,d_3$) such that $d_3=d_1,\text{ if } |k_1| > |k_2|$, otherwise $d_3=d_2$, where $|k|$ denotes to the number of influencing types associated with a code target.
 Later, distances of various influencing types are updated during the dynamic fuzzing process depending on whether a static influencing type could be matched with a dynamic type.
 The change in distances allows the fuzzer to prioritize or de-prioritize influencing types depending on whether they were useful dynamically.

-{\bf - Creating the Constant String Lookup Table:} We observed that using constant strings from the application code as string values when generating strings in the program input, can improve the fuzzing process.
-In the implementation, we employ static analysis to gather reachable string constants from the call graph's entry point.
-Subsequently, during the fuzzing process, we enable the fuzzer to alternate between these constants and generating fresh strings when generating string values.
+{\bf Creating Constant String Lookup Table} In this step, we implement a simple analysis to identify magic strings, i.e., string that have specific meanings in the program under test.
+Our analysis gather all reachable string constants from the call graph's entry point and within the application code.
+Later, we enable the fuzzer to alternate between selecting magic strings and generating fresh ones, when generating string values.